Independent Scientific & Technical Consulting

 Most of my work sits at the boundary between theory, experiment, and program execution.
 I’m typically brought in when my expertise in materials and infrared sensors or my experience in government funding, research execution, or engineering management can assist teams with their programs.

-Sean Keuleyan, Ph.D. is an independent scientific and technical consultant with 17 years of experience in materials science and engineering, semiconductor and infrared optoelectronics, optical modeling, device fabrication, and experimental characterization.
-He partners with industry, startups, and research teams to solve complex technical problems, develop credible R&D strategies, and translate materials science research into launchable results.
-His work emphasizes clear assumptions, quantified risks, and decision-ready deliverables, with particular strength in proposal development, data analysis, and advanced technical writing.
+I am an independent scientific and technical consultant with 17 years of experience in materials science and engineering, semiconductor and infrared optoelectronics, optical modeling, device fabrication, and experimental characterization.
+I partner with industry, startups, and research teams to solve complex technical problems, develop credible R&D strategies, and translate materials science research into launchable results.

 Services